LORD-OBITO-DEV/LORD_OBITO-XMD-V2-Test/README.md

 ## ❦︎ YOUTUBE CHANNEL

-Subscribe to the channel for the video tutorial, it will be available on the home page
+Subscribe to the channel for the video tutorial, it is available on the homepage

 [![SUBSCRIBER MY-YOUTUBE CHANNEL](https://img.shields.io/badge/SUBSCRIB%20TO%20MY-YOUTUBE%20CHANNEL-FF0000?style=for-the-badge&logo=youtube)](https://youtube.com/@lord_obito_tech?si=v90gMETYN5x1CdUL)